alexhawkins/UberDoku/README.md

 #Uberdoku

 A Sedoku board game that demonstrates a highly modular workflow using the latest from EcmaScript 6, Sass modules, and Webpack without the use of a modern framework.
 With a basic html skeleton wrapped in a highly responsive CSS Flexbox Layout, this project is highly customizable.
 It also comes with a very lightweight Eventing System for creating custom events.
-Feel free to use this as a template/starter kit for your own projects.
-The app structure is well suited to builds of both Angular and React.

 ## Structure
 ###Code Architecture